Skip to content

 3. The hormone-producing bacteria.

-Roots emit sugars and the sugars attract the bacteria.
+Plant roots emit sugars and the sugars attract the good soil bacteria.

-It is important that the Rhizobacteria prevail over the bad bacteria to prevent diseases and to make food available to the plant.
+It is important that the Rhizobacteria prevail over the bad bacteria to prevent diseases and to make nutrients available to the plant.

-The simplest way is to do this by simply administer bacteria every week with the water.
+The simplest way is to do this by simply administer rhizobacteria every week with the water.

-Another advantage that the Rhizobacteria have around a root point is that it can correct an incorrect pH to the correct pH on the spot.
+Another advantage that the Rhizobacteria have around a plant root point is that it can correct an incorrect pH value to the correct pH value on the spot.

-With Rhizobacteria the plant can get more nutrients that result in a bigger growth.
+With Rhizobacteria the plant can get more nutrients that result in a bigger and healthier growth.
 The Rhizobacteria get sugar back from the plant roots and lives in Symbiosis with the plant.

-Trichoderma fungi connect itself with the plant root.
+Trichoderma fungi connect itself with in the plant root.

 The Trichoderma hyphae grow many meters from the roots and are microscopically thin, they come to places where roots can never come.